immutables/immutables.github.io/style.md

 <a name="nesting"></a>
 ### Enclosing type
-When model messages and documents, you usually want to have a lot of small value classes in one file.
+When model messages and documents, we usually want to have a lot of small value classes in one file.
 In Java this naturally accomplished by nesting those classes under umbrella top level class.
 Immutables is, of course, able to generate immutable subclasses for nested static inner classes or interfaces.

 Use `@Value.Enclosing` annotation on top level class to provide namespacing for implementation classes, generated out of nested abstract value types.
 This could be used as a matter of preference or to avoid name clashes of immutable implementation classes which otherwise would be generated as top level classes in the same package.